genwebcorp/genjax/README.md

 - Flips a coin that returns 1 with probability `p`, 0 with probability `1-p` and returns that value

-JIT-compiles a generative function interface method with JAX and then runs it with GenJAX:
+JIT-compiles a generative function interface method with JAX and then runs it:

 ```python
 import genjax